iterative/dvc.org/static/docs/philosophy/what-is-dvc.md

 - **Data cache** - directory with all data files on a local hard drive or in cloud storage, but not in the Git repository.

-- **Cloud storage** support is a compliment to the core DVC features.
-This is how a data scientist transfers large data files or shares a trained on GPU model to whom who does not have GPU.
+- **Cloud storage** support is a complement to the core DVC features.
+This is how a data scientist transfers large data files or shares a GPU-trained model to whom who does not have GPU.